Pseudo-Nambu-Goldstone bosons and tachyons in flux compactification: Conclusion

-The present paper suggests several extensions. \begin{enumerate} \item As explained above, one could incorporate the SU(2) symmetry of the SM such that that the Higgs boson is the Wilson line of the U(1) gauge fields with magnetic flux in the background and is a doublet under SU(2).
-Verification of the fact that the shift symmetry is preserved would be needed. \item We have shown that the Wilson lines in a $U(1)\cross U(1)$ case have a non-vanishing mass protected from one-loop corrections.
-One would like to precise this result by computing the two-loop quantum corrections to find the compute the Higgs mass and check that a TeV value is possible.
-In particular, one can envisage large extra dimensions where $1/R$ would be of the order of $~10 TeV$ such that a Higgs boson protected from 1-loop or even 2-loop corrections would have a realistic mass. \item One could investigate the inequality \eqref{eq:inequation_tachyon} and the possibility that tachyons appear depending on the gauge coupling value. \item We have mainly focused our attention on the hierarchy problem.
-However, an easier application of the models introduced in this work would be for inflation models.
-Indeed, contrary to the Higgs boson, the inflaton is uncharged, as the scalar field of this work.
-As an example, \cite{Hirose:2021xbs} is a recent model of inflation using the massless Wilson line as an inflaton. \end{enumerate}
+This work opens several avenues for future research: \begin{enumerate} \item Integrating the $SU(2)$ symmetry of the Standard Model to identify the Higgs boson with the WL of $U(1)$ gauge fields in the presence of magnetic flux, transforming as a doublet under $SU(2)$.
+It would also be crucial to verify that the shift symmetry is preserved in this scenario. \item We have shown that in a $U(1) \times U(1)$ gauge theory, WLs can acquire a non-vanishing mass protected from one-loop corrections.
+Future work could refine this result by calculating the two-loop quantum corrections to assess whether a realistic Higgs mass in the TeV range could emerge, especially in the context of large extra dimensions, where $1/R$ would be of the order of $~10$ TeV, thereby protecting the Higgs from one- and two-loop corrections. \item Investigating the condition \eqref{eq:inequation_tachyon} and the potential appearance of tachyons as a function of the gauge coupling could yield further insights. \item While our focus has been on addressing the hierarchy problem, a more straightforward application of this work lies in inflationary models.
+Indeed, the inflaton, like the scalar field in this model, is not charged, unlike the Higgs boson.
+A recent example is the model suggested in \cite{Hirose:2021xbs}, which uses the massless WL as an inflaton. \item Finally, we should note that we neglect gravitational effects in this work.
+In particular, the backreaction of the flux on the background and its effects on the present considerations remains to be investigated. \end{enumerate}